saalikmubeen/paperhouses/README.md

 ## Manual

-If you aren't a docker person, [You lost my respect for that. 😑]
+If you aren't a docker person, [We can't be friends. 😑]

 cd into root project